wongwsvincent/Pytorch_semantic-segmentation/README.md

 ## Directories
  1. *models* - contains all the neural network definitons
  2. *losses* - contains all the loss function definitons
- 3. *data* - contains the processed human kidney tissue images from [HuBMAP - Hacking the Kidney](https://www.kaggle.com/c/hubmap-kidney-segmentation/data)
+ 3. *data* - contains the python script for processing human kidney tissue images from [HuBMAP - Hacking the Kidney](https://www.kaggle.com/c/hubmap-kidney-segmentation/data)
  4. *training* - contains the python code for neural network training